chuanqisun/htmaa-2025/src/posts/week-11/index.md

 ...
 ```

+Fundamentally, this is a "copy-paste" version control system most professional developers would cringe at.
-I advocated for this style because we need to consistantly branch and fork each other's ideas, 90% of the code in the beginning will be self-contained experiments that can be thrown away later.
+I advocated for this style because we need to quickly branch and fork each other's ideas, 90% of the code in the beginning will be self-contained one-off experiments that won't evole later.
 Exposing everyone's work in the same branch at the same time means:

 - We can easily re-mix each other's code
-- People using AI can reference multiple components from different people
+- People using AI can reference multiple components from different people and use AI to help with integration
+- People's work becomes a natural source of documentation on what they have done.
+History not buried in git logs.
+- No merge conflicts because everyone works in their own folder

+As a caveat, the person sharing their code to others is responsible for discussing what breaking changes are incoming; the person consuming other's code is responsible for stating assumptions and expectations.

 This organization worked well in the beginning, but towards the second half of the project, we came to the conclusion that we need a point of integration.
 So our final folder structure is: